Why yoga with me?

 What if there was a way to use yoga specifically for migraine sufferers?
 What if not just the asana could be tailored to the needs of migraineurs, but there is wisdom to be found in the timeless yogic teachings that could help us figure out how to live a good life despite the challenges we face when living with a migraine brain?

-Looking at computer screens and sitting at desks or experimental set-ups for hours – both rather necessary features of modern-day science work – are not very migraine friendly, so I wanted to find something more physical to do, since (outside of active migraine attacks), that is actually quite beneficial for migraine brains.
-With my neuroscience background that helped me understand the physical aspects of migraine, and my personal experience how yoga could help practically manage the condition, it suddenly felt like I had found “that other thing”: something I could share with others, and in the process, hopefully also help them.
+I love science, but looking at computer screens and sitting at desks or experimental set-ups for hours – both rather necessary features of modern-day science work – are not very migraine friendly.
+I wanted to find something more physical to do, since (outside of active migraine attacks) that is actually quite beneficial for migraine brains.
+With my neuroscience background that helped me understand the physical aspects of migraine, and my personal experience how yoga could help practically manage the condition, it suddenly felt like I had found something I could share with others, and in the process, hopefully also help them.